gottacatchenall/ms_sampling_effort/manuscript.md

 ](./figures/negativebinom.png){#fig:negativebinom}

-From @fig:negativebinom it is evident that the more times we see two species _present_ but _not interacting_, the more likely the interaction is a true negative.
+From @fig:negativebinom it is evident that the more times we see two species _present_ but **not** interacting, the more likely the interaction is a true negative.
 But what should this threshold of number of observations be?

-The false-negative rates presented in @fig:negativebinom may seem unrealistically high, however species are not observed independent of their relative abundance.
+Here we suggest using neutral models of species abundances to design the number of observations sufficient to say an interaction doesnt exist.
+If false-negative rates presented in @fig:negativebinom may seem unrealistically high, consider that species are not observed independent of their relative abundance.
 In the next section we demonstrate can lead to high realized values of $p_{fn}$ for species with low relative abundance.

 # False-negatives as a product of relative abundance